 I don’t have a good answer to that.
 All I know is that I’ll also need a shitload of bookcases.
-I found my old hardbacks of The Lord of the Rings, a Norton translation of Dante Alighieri’s Commedia with footnotes taking up half of most pages, and my Penguin Classics paperback of The Count of Monte Cristo and my copies of The Dark Tower.
+I found my old hardbacks of The Lord of the Rings, a Norton translation of Dante Alighieri’s Commedia with footnotes taking up half of most pages, my Penguin Classics paperback of The Count of Monte Cristo, and my copies of The Dark Tower.
 Not to mention an old hardback edition of Alexander Pope’s translation of The Odyssey, paperbacks of His Dark Materials, Isabel Allende’s Zorro novel.

 I also found some relics of my misspent youth: Terry Goodkind’s Faith of the Fallen and Ayn Rand’s Atlas Shrugged.
-I got into Ayn Rand via Terry Goodkind; after reading Fallen I was sure I had seen similar ideas presented before, and remembered seeing Gary Cooper in the film adaptation of The Fountainhead.
+I got into Ayn Rand via Terry Goodkind; after reading FotF I was sure I had seen similar ideas presented before, and remembered seeing Gary Cooper in the film adaptation of The Fountainhead.

 The problem with Ayn Rand is that she tried to justify and redeem egoism by wrapping it up in some kind of neo-Aristotlean virtue ethic.
 She was trying to encourage people to see themselves as Nietzschean overmen and overwomen without acknowledging any intellectual connection or debt to Nietzsche, and if memory serves Rand considered Nietzsche a nihilist.

 Never mind that Nietzsche saw nihilism as a failure, the province of the Last Man rather than that of the Overman.